tjohnman/KNOH/doc/Drawing-cells-corner-by-corner/Drawing-cells-corner-by-corner.md

 Then the illustrations have **labels**.
 They indicate the cell connections using the same convention as in <a href="../Whats-in-a-cell.md">"What's in a Kohctpryktop cell?"</a>, ie. TLBR read MSB-to-LSB.
+Labels in blue are for non-junction primitives and labels in green are for junction ones.

 Each label consists of two parts which are essentially equivalent;
 * 1st is in binary
   * X standing for "any" (0 or 1)